How generative art works

 This reminds me a lot of how generative or ‘AI’ music works – by an arduous manual process that is aided by some automation, but the composer is very keen to edit themselves out and make bold claims about their composition process being completely autonomous.
 David Cope is one example among many.

 There’s something really alluring about automation but there are also deep ironies around it, as Lisanne Bainbridge outlined brilliantly nearly 40 years ago in her paper “Ironies of Automation“.
-For exampl if you automate something, you still have to have an expert that looks after it when it goes wrong.
+For example if you automate something, you still have to have an expert that looks after it when it goes wrong.
 However if that person isn’t actively engaged in the now automated process, they lose the necessary expertise.
 Bainbridge saw this clearly in the 80’s and we can see it today with the Tesla crashes etc.

 This isn’t necessarily bad, you can half-automate a process while staying hands-on as Rasch does in the video with the circular knitting machine.
 The Digital Norway looms (TC1 and TC2) are similarly designed for automation with continuous human intervention, where pneumatics select the warps and the human hand passes the weft.
 Lea Albaugh’s personal Jacquard loom takes this further at a less industrial level, where she has designed in ways to change the selected warps by hand.